 Try to take photographs of any bike or motor vehicle damages as well as the overall accident scene.
 If witnesses saw the incident, try to obtain their names and contact details.
-Your attorney may need their statements or testimony if you choose to take legal action.
+Your attorney may need their testimony if you choose to take legal action.

 WILL PIP INSURANCE APPLY?

-If you carry automobile insurance in Florida, but you’re injured on a bicycle, your personal injury protection (PIP) coverage “kicks in” only if you’re injured in an accident with a motor vehicle.
+If you carry automobile insurance in Florida, but you’re injured on a bicycle, your personal injury protection (PIP) coverage “kicks in” if you’re injured in an accident with a motor vehicle.

 Your PIP coverage applies without regard to who was at fault.
 Should you have no PIP coverage, the vehicle driver’s coverage kicks in.